-- 1) Approved/In-Progress: Follow-up information is determined to be sufficient, but the interventions identified may warrant providing the waiver specialist additional information as they are completed.
-Requires submission of progress updates using the Progress Update Form at the frequency indicated by the waiver specialist; weekly, bi-weekly, and monthly. - 2) Approved/Closed: Follow-up information is determined to be sufficient and demonstration of noted interventions have been completed or require no further follow-up to the waiver specialist. - 3) Denied/Re-submit: Follow-up information is not complete, or interventions may not be appropriate or there are other noted errors requiring resubmission of the report.
-The resubmission will be due in three (3) business days by case management. - 4) Denied/Close: Notable errors were found on the incident report and the follow-up report requiring termination of the existing report and the submission of an entirely new incident report.
+1) Approved/In-Progress: Follow-up information is determined to be sufficient, but the interventions identified may warrant providing the waiver specialist additional information as they are completed.
+Requires submission of progress updates using the Progress Update Form at the frequency indicated by the waiver specialist; weekly, bi-weekly, and monthly.

+2) Approved/Closed: Follow-up information is determined to be sufficient and demonstration of noted interventions have been completed or require no further follow-up to the waiver specialist.

+3) Denied/Re-submit: Follow-up information is not complete, or interventions may not be appropriate or there are other noted errors requiring resubmission of the report.
+The resubmission will be due in three (3) business days by case management.

+4) Denied/Close: Notable errors were found on the incident report and the follow-up report requiring termination of the existing report and the submission of an entirely new incident report.

 Incidents occurring in a provider setting licensed by the DCH Healthcare Facilities Regulation Division (HFRD) can be reported directly to HFRD using the Medicaid incident report to remove administrative duplication.
+HFRD updates Medicaid immediately of reports via interface with the HCBS reporting system.
 Upon receipt of Medicaid incident reports by HFRD, the licensing authority follows federal and state rules and regulations for investigation and follow-up of incidents reported in licensed facilities.